Learn What is User Acceptance Testing (UAT), Along with its Definition, Types, Steps, and Examples:

-- Consider it as a part of change request for future releases
+- Consider it as a part of the change request for future releases.

-#4.
-UAT is classified as Alpha and Beta testing, but that classification is not so important in the context of typical software development projects in a service based industry.
+#4) UAT is classified as Alpha and Beta testing, but that classification is not that important in the context of typical software development projects in a service-based industry.

 - Alpha testing is when UAT is carried out in the software builder’s environment and is more significant in the context of commercial off the shelf software.

 - Beta testing is when the UAT is carried out in the production environment or the client’s environment.
-This is more common for customer facing applications.
-The users here are the actual customers like you and I in this context.
+This is more common for customer-facing applications.
+The users here are the actual customers like you and me in this context.

-#5.
-Most of the times in a regular software development project, UAT is carried out in the QA environment if there is no staging or UAT environment.
+#5) Most of the time in a regular software development project, UAT is carried out in the QA environment if there is no staging or UAT environment.